• Skip to primary navigation

 What Jeow Mak Phet Means to Alicia

 Even though Jeow Mak Phet is more of a condiment than a food, Jeow was my favorite thing to eat [in Laos].
 So before I moved back to the States, my coworkers got me a cookbook that had just jeow in it.
-Also, one of the best compliments that I received while living there is that I ate sticky rice like a Lao person.
-Sticky rice is grabbed from its container (Thip khao) and squeezed into a ball shape in the palm of the hand before being used as to dip into side dishes like jeow or paired with bite sized pieces of the main dish.
+Also, one of the best compliments that I received while living there was that I ate sticky rice like a Lao person.
+Sticky rice is grabbed from its container (Thip khao) and squeezed into a ball shape in the palm of the hand before being used to dip into side dishes like jeow or paired with bite-sized pieces of the main dish.

 Listen to "What Makes You Feel Rich?" with Alicia Akins: